Land of Mine, a Danish war film out now on a worldwide release, is a devastating watch, says KEVIN MAHLER…

 Written and directed by Martin Zandvliet, the film focuses on a small troop of traumatised teenagers- still in their tattered German army uniforms- and the brutal Danish sergeant, Carl Rasmussen (Roland Moller), charged with clearing a sizeable chunk of Jutland’s Skallingen peninsula.

 The opportunities for high-tension drama are seemingly obvious.
-As we get to know the soldiers- Helmut (Joel Basman) the tough one, Ernst (Emil Belton) the soft one, Louis (Sebastian Schumann) the smart one, and so on- the scenes of them inching their way, terrified, across the mine-laden beaches (they literally poke the sand with sticks) become increasingly difficult to stomach.
+As we get to know the soldiers – Helmut (Joel Basman) the tough one, Ernst (Emil Belton) the soft one, Louis (Sebastian Schumann) the smart one, and so on, scenes of them literally poking their way through the sand become increasingly hard to stomach.

 When the deaths do come, always without notice (“BOOM!”), the effect is never less than shocking and always upsetting.